alsoc/fmdt/README.md

 Note that `ffmpeg-io` requires the `ffmpeg` executable: **you need to install `ffmpeg` on your system** if you want to be able to read video files.
-In addition, if you want to enable text indications in generated videos/images (`--show-id` option), the `OpenCV` library is required.
+In addition, if you want to enable text indications in generated videos/images, the `OpenCV` library is required.

 On Debian like systems you can easily install these packages with the `apt` package manager: